Property Management Blog

 Bottom Line

-As a landlord, understanding the reasons your tenants can legally break their lease is crucial You want to avoid giving them the option to break their lease as much as possible.
+As a landlord, understanding the reasons your tenants can legally break their lease is crucial You want to avoid giving them the option to break their lease as much as possible, aswell as giving you the right amount of notice to find a replacement tenant.
 If they do break their lease, know that you can hold them liable for all rent remaining under the lease in Virginia.

 You should also stay informed of a tenant's Fair Housing Rights, landlord-tenant laws, and other rental policies.
 For more information about our services in Richmond and Northern Virginia, contact our team at KRS Holdings.